dcc5235/dcc5235/README.md

 Feel free to look around my [Master Index](https://github.com/dcc5235/Master_Index) to see what I've worked on previously. <br>
 <br>You can connect with me via [Linkedin](https://www.linkedin.com/in/danychheang/) or follow me on [Twitter](https://twitter.com/DanyChheang) and [Medium](https://medium.com/switching-careers-to-front-end-development). </strong>

-## Current Projects

-Check out my official website [here](https://danychheang.com).
-I am currently working on a JavaScript eCommerce platform, built from the ground up.
-You can demo what is available [here](https://mortarpestle.netlify.app/).
-However, this is still a work in progress.

 ## Technologies & Skills

 Languages, Frameworks, & Libraries: Bootstrap | Tailwind CSS | Sass | JavaScript | jQuery | Node | React